xvr6/elixir/notes.md

 - in elixir we have basic datatypes and transformations of that datatype
 - functions must be within a module (`Module.function()`)
+  - One module is always imported - `Kernel`
   - `String.upcase("hi")`
   - for javascript, types/primitives are treated as Objects.
 This is not the case in elixir
     - js `"hi".toUpperCase()`